Welcome Aboard

 Customer Experience and Promotions

-From July 2022, riders were able to buy one full-fare ticket for travel until January 31, 2023, aboard the Capitol Corridor and get a free companion fare.
+This offer ran Fall 2022 through Winter 2023, riders were able to buy one full-fare ticket for travel aboard Capitol Corridor and get a free companion fare.

 Tap2Ride Contactless Fare Payment

-Another significant way to help ensure the short- and long-term success of Capitol Corridor is by incorporating innovative technology.
-In FY2022, we laid the foundation for contactless fare payment on our trains as part of the California Integrated Travel Program (Cal-ITP).
-Called Tap2Ride, Capitol Corridor’s program will allow customers to easily and quickly tap a contactless debit card or credit card to pay for a transit ride the same way they do for other everyday purchases.
-A pilot is scheduled for early 2023, with the full program to launch later in the year.
+Another significant way to help ensure the short and-long-term success of Capitol Corridor is by incorporating innovative technology.
+In FY2023, we stepped into the world of contactless fare payment as part of the California Integrated Travel Program (Cal-ITP).
+Called Tap2Ride, a limited pilot open to customers who opted to test the system,

 MILESTONES